 With over 30 wines by the glass, served around a horseshoe-shaped bar, the warehouse vibe of 28-50 on Marylebone Lane will entice you to make yourself right at home.
 Try the three course lunch for £19.50 and treat yourself to two hours of free-flowing champagne for an additional £20 (lunch only).

-Still in Marylebone and Carousel plays host to a continuously changing line-up of guest chefs.
-This is communal eating at its best, with an intimate environment around shared tables and wall-hugging benches.
-It’s a refreshing, innovative and unique dining experience.
+Carousel is another great dining option to check out in Marylebone.
+This communal eatery plays host to a continuously changing line-up of guest chefs.
+Enjoy an intimate culinary experience around shared tables with wall-hugging benches.
 There’s an art gallery upstairs.

 Across the Thames, and Borough Market, under the shadow of The Shard in southeast London, houses an eclectic mix of food stalls, cafes and restaurants.
 Enjoy sampling the produce as you wander the alleyways.
 Tapas Brindisa spills out onto the street, creating a buzz that will draw you in.
 The warm goats’ cheese smothered in orange blossom honey and beetroot chips is heavenly.
 There are a couple of other London locations.